caumente/AUDIT/docs/tutorials/BraTS_2024.md

 After execution, `/home/usr/brats2024_project/outputs/features` will contain the extracted features for all the datasets.

+!!! warning "Important"
-⚠️ **Important:** All paths must be absolute.
-Otherwise, AUDIT may fallback to its internal default config files.
+    All paths must be absolute.
+Otherwise, AUDIT may fall back to its internal default config files.

 ---